missionpinball/mpf-docs/config/sound_system.rst

 Note that MPF gives you detailed control over what happens if a new sound wants to play when the max simultaneous sounds are already playing on that track.
 Should the new sound break in and stop an existing sound?
 Should it wait until the existing sound is done?
 How long should it wait?
-You can control all this.
+You can control all this on a per sound basis (see the :doc:`sounds: </config/sounds>` documentation for more information).

 volume:
 ```````
-Single value, type: ``gain setting`` (:doc:`Instructions for entering gain values) </config/instructions/gain_values>` . (-inf, db, or float between 0.0 and 1.0.
+Single value, type: ``gain setting`` (:doc:`Instructions for entering gain values) </config/instructions/gain_values>`)
+-inf, db, or float between 0.0 and 1.0.
 Default: ``0.5``

-This is the volume offset for this track, as either a value between 0.0 and 1.0 or a decibel value
+This is the volume setting for this track (how loud will it be), as either a value between 0.0 and
-between -inf and 0.0 db.
-Note that each track's volume will be combined with the overall system
+1.0 or a decibel value between -inf and 0.0 db.
+Note that each track's volume will be combined
-volume.
-So if your MPF master volume is set to 0.8 (80%) and you have a track set to 0.5 (50%),
+with the overall system volume.
+So if your MPF master volume is set to 0.8 (80%) and you have a
-sounds on that track will play at 40% overall volume (50% of 80%).
+track set to 0.5 (50%), sounds on that track will play at 40% overall volume (50% of 80%).